valohai/output-metadata-example/README.md

 Instead of creating a sidecar file for each output, you create a single metadata file that lists all the outputs.

-The metadata file name must be `outputs.metadata.jsonl` and it must be in the execution outputs root directory.
+The metadata file name must be `valohai.metadata.jsonl` and it must be in the execution outputs root directory.

 The file format is JSON lines,